Disable Single App Mode on devices without internet

 macOS can optionally share its internet connection using a USB connection.
 For a device that has lost internet due to a WIFI change, providing internet via USB will allow it to regain contact with the MDM for further configuration.

-Take the following steps to enable internet sharing to the iOS device.
+Take the following steps to enable internet sharing on the iOS device.

 1. Connect the iOS device to your macOS device via USB.